 ExaStencilsCode Generation Framework for Stencil Codes

-The ExaStencils code generation framework processes input in its own multi-layered domain-specific language (DSL) to emit highly optimized and massively parallel geometric multigrid solvers for (block-)structured grids.
+The ExaStencils code generation framework processes input in its own multi-layered domain-specific language (DSL) ExaSlang to compose highly optimized and massively parallel geometric multigrid solvers on (block-)structured grids.

-The ExaStencils code generation framework comes with an in-house source-to-source compiler written in Scala and an multi-layered external DSL called ExaSlang which is geared towards the scope of Multigrid.
-Each layer is tailored for a certain user community and has a different degree of abstraction.
-This way, domain experts can formulate problems in a manner they are most familiar with, resulting to a separation of concerns and improved productivity.
+The ExaStencils code generation framework consists of a source-to-source compiler written in Scala and a multi-layered external DSL called ExaSlang (short for ExaStencils language) tailored for stencil codes in general and multigrid solvers in particular.
+Each layer targets a certain user community and has a different degree of abstraction.
+This way, domain experts can formulate problems in a manner they are most familiar with, resulting in a separation of concerns and improved productivity.

 With a rising layer number the DSL becomes more concrete, i.e. Layer 1 is the most abstract.
-In total there exist four layers:
+In total, four layers exist:

-The implementation of the problem can be done by providing different algorithmic components on different layers or
+The implementation of the problem can be done by providing different components of the problem and solver specification on different layers.

 It is also possible to write the whole program entirely in Layer 4.

-ExaSlang input can be mapped towards different hardware platforms:
+Applications generated from ExaSlang input can target different hardware platforms:

-ExaStencils provides an automatic parallelization and optimized communication schemes using:
+ExaStencils provides an automatic parallelization and optimized communication schemes based on:

-ExaStencils provides code transformations for further performance improvements.
+ExaStencils provides code transformations to optimize performance.
 Amongst others, this includes:

-ExaStencils goes beyond simple applications and can be used for simulations in the scope of:
+ExaStencils goes beyond handling simplified benchmarking problems and has been used for simulations requiring solvers for the

 Since the construction of efficient Multigrid solvers for the (non-)linear systems arising from the discretization of partial differential equations can be a challenging task, EvoStencils presents an approach to tackle this problem using a genetic program optimization technique.
 Basically, a solver is represented by a tree of mathematical expressions which is generated based on a tailored grammar.
 Each solver's quality is evaluated depending on two objectives, namely compute performance and convergence rate.
 The former is estimated using the roofline model, whereas for the latter local fourier analysis is applied.
 This multi-objective optimization is done via grammar-guided genetic programming and evolution strategies.
 With this approach, efficient and scalable Multigrid solvers can be automatically constructed.
 EvoStencils is also implemented in Python and utilizes the DEAP framework for the implementation of evolutionary algorithms.